SergioMorchon/fitbit-sdk-types/README.md

 ### ✨ Automatic configuration

 1. First, create your Fitbit CLI project following the official instructions at https://dev.fitbit.com/build/guides/command-line-interface/.
-2. Then, from that project root, run `npx fitbit-sdk-types apply` to apply TypeScript to your existing Fitbir project.
+2. Then, from that project root, run `npx fitbit-sdk-types apply` to apply TypeScript to your existing Fitbit project.
 3. Profit!

 This is a shortand script that performs step by step the same actions described below.